-Students have access to free or low cost software through the WyoWare program.
-Antivirus software is provided free of charge by UW.
-Dell computers under warranty and Apple computers can be serviced by the IT/Maintenance department.
 The ITC Service Center and the ResNet Service Center can help individuals with installing supported software and diagnosing some operating system problems.
 See the ResNet site.

 Hardware and software standards are discussed on the IT Client Support Services Computer Standards Web page.